sandialabs/canary/docs/source/basics/session.rst

 .. note::

-   Tests are run asynchronously to (by default) utilize all available resources.
+   The default behavior is to run cases asynchronously utilizing all available resources.
+This behavior can be modified by the ``-l scope:type:X`` option.